SEA Achievements 2010

 2. The high profile that the SEA now enjoys means that we were involved with numerous consultations during the year including:

-- c) DECC form and content of new Climate Change Agreements
+- Department of Energy & Climate Change (DECC) form and content of new Climate Change Agreements

-- d) DECC Government guidance on Environmental Permitting Programme
+- DECC & DEFRA changes to Environmental Permitting Programme

 3. The SEA now has wide-ranging representation on many committees / organisations engaged in / with the surface engineering sector at a regional, national and European level including,